 This homepage is used as a place for recent writings.
-These currently include a letter to the editor of The Santa Fe New Mexican and an article about the 1926 Fiesta written for the Old Santa Fe Association newsletter.
+These currently include two letters to the editor of The Santa Fe New Mexican and an article about the 1926 Fiesta written for the Old Santa Fe Association newsletter.

 The Soldier’s Monument, also called the Obelisk, was erected on the Santa Fe plaza in 1868.
 Though primarily devoted to the memory of those who fought in the Civil War, one of four plaques was dedicated to soldiers who fought “savage Indians.”
 In 1974, an unknown sculptor chiseled out the word “savage.”